Tokamak

-Tokamaks were initially conceptualized in the 1950s by Soviet physicists Igor Tamm and Andrei Sakharov, inspired by a letter by Oleg Lavrentiev.
-The first working tokamak was attributed to the work of Natan Yavlinsky on the T-1 in 1958.
-It had been demonstrated that a stable plasma equilibrium requires magnetic field lines that wind around the torus in a helix.
-Devices like the z-pinch and stellarator had attempted this, but demonstrated serious instabilities.
-It was the development of the concept now known as the safety factor (labelled q in mathematical notation) that guided tokamak development; by arranging the reactor so this critical factor q was always greater than 1, the tokamaks strongly suppressed the instabilities which plagued earlier designs.
+A "tokamak stampede" occurred after 1968, when British Culham Laboratory scientists verified high performance results of the Kurchatov Institute's T-3 tokamak.
+It had been demonstrated that a stable plasma equilibrium requires magnetic field lines that wind around the torus in a helix shape.
+The z-pinch and stellarator concepts of magnetic confinement had attempted this, but demonstrated serious instabilities.
+The safety factor (labelled q in mathematical notation) guided tokamak development: tokamaks with q > 1 strongly suppressed these instabilities.